jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t1007-hash-object/default/divergences.md

 LibraryCallReplaced
   Before events:
-    CF: is_dir_file at path.c:82:12
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-  After events:
-    CF: is_dir_file at path.c:87:10
-    CT: Jump to external code for strcmp
-    RF: Jump to external code for strcmp
-  Occurrences: 10

-LibraryCallReplaced
-  Before events:
     CF: pool_entry_cmp at hashmap.c:327:32
     CT: Jump to external code for memcmp
     RF: Jump to external code for memcmp